Liberti Fairmount Playbook

 6. Who is doing what?

-First Impressions Coordinator: Lead: Kari Baber, Elder: BJ Flenner
+First Impressions Coordinating Team: Lead: Kari Baber, Elder: BJ Flenner

-Concerned with showing hospitality both to those who are and who are not part of the church
+Concerned with showing hospitality (Rom 12:13; Heb 13:9) to both those who are, and those who are not, part of the church

 Organizes greeters, coffee setup, and other volunteers who make gathering with the church a warm and friendly experience for guests.